okeeffed/cheat-sheets/Machine-Learning-Intro.md

 The questions on the tree are simply queries about the features.

-__Categorical feature__
+**Categorical feature**

-- Can be a feature test on itself
+*   Can be a feature test on itself
-- travelClass: coach, business or first
+*   travelClass: coach, business or first

-__Learn a tree__
+**Learn a tree**

-- use a training set
+*   use a training set
-- come up with queries (feature tests) at each node
+*   come up with queries (feature tests) at each node
-- at each node
-	- iterate over different feature tests
-	- choose the best one
+*   at each node - iterate over different feature tests - choose the best one
-- comes down to two parts
-	- make a list
-	- choose the best one
+*   comes down to two parts - make a list - choose the best one

-__Construct list of tests__
+**Construct list of tests**

-- categorical
-	- people/categories who haven't used the test yet
+*   categorical - people/categories who haven't used the test yet
-- numerical
-	- choose feature
-	- choose threshold for split
+*   numerical - choose feature - choose threshold for split
-- choose best feature test
-	- more complex
-	- use splitting criteria to decide which is the best to use
-	- `information gain` - entropy
+*   choose best feature test - more complex - use splitting criteria to decide which is the best to use - `information gain` - entropy

-__Information Gain__
+**Information Gain**

 Defines how much info you gain about your training instances when you perform the split based on the feature test.